noahbald/grit-telescope.nvim/README.md

   "noahbald/grit-telescope.nvim",
   -- NOTE: Not all these configuration options are available yet opts = {
+    -- Change the directory patterns are queried on cwd = vim.loop.cwd()
     -- Change the default language to use for the pattern. language = "js",
     -- Interpret the request as a natural language request.